lizy14/wft-assignments/javascript-fundamentals/readme.md

 On the call to `go()`, `this` inside the function `bar` points to the global object `window`, who is the caller.
 The assignment to `window.x` is made on the first line - `3`.
 On the call to `foo.baz.bar()`, `this` points to `foo.baz`, within whose scope the value of `x` is `1`.

+#### remarks

-However, I got different results when I copy and paste the codes into an `foo.js` file and then execute it with `node foo.js`.
+I got different results when I copy and paste the codes into an `foo.js` file and then execute it with `$ node foo.js`.
 Outputs become `undefined` and `1`.

-Even more confusingly, when I execute `node` to start the interpreter in an interactive mode, and key-in the codes line by line, I got `3` and `1`.
-I know nothing about node or the V8 engine, and I have absolutely no idea how to explain this.
+Even more confusingly, when I execute `$ node` to start the interpreter in an interactive mode, and key-in the codes line by line, I got `3` and `1`.
+I don't know much about node or the V8 engine, and I have no idea how to explain this.

+Update:

+I posted my doubt to the course's QQ group, where the teaching assistant Mr. Zhuang Tianyi suggested replacing the first line `var x = 3;` with `global.x = 3;`.
+Then `$ node foo.js` gives `3` and `1`.

+I looked up [Node.js documentation](https://nodejs.org/api/globals.html#globals_global) and found the following:

+> In browsers, the top-level scope is the global scope.
+That means that in browsers if you're in the global scope `var something` will define a global variable.
+In Node.js this is different.
+The top-level scope is not the global scope; `var something` inside an Node.js module will be local to that module.

+That explains everything.

 ### Ex.
 5

+	function aaa(){
+		return
+		{
+			test: 1
+		};
+	}
+	console.log(typeof aaa());

+Output is `'undefined'`.
+In JavaScript, a statement can end with either a semicolon or an end-of-line character, meaning that `return` is a statement and `{test: 1};` is another one.
+So `aaa` returns nothing.

+#### Variant

 	function aaa(){
 		return {